Central Park: 1930s to 1950s: Moses rehabilitation

 In 1934, Republican Fiorello La Guardia was elected mayor of New York City.
 He unified the five park-related departments then in existence.
 Newly appointed city parks commissioner Robert Moses was given the task of cleaning up the park, and he summarily fired many of the Tammany-era staff.
 At the time, the lawns were filled with weeds and dust patches, while many trees were dying or already dead.
 Monuments had been vandalized, equipment and walkways were broken, and ironwork was rusted.
 Moses's biographer Robert Caro later said, "The once beautiful Mall looked like a scene of a wild party the morning after.
 Benches lay on their backs, their legs jabbing at the sky..."

 During the following year, the city's parks department replanted lawns and flowers, replaced dead trees and bushes, sandblasted walls, repaired roads and bridges, and restored statues.
-The park menagerie and Arsenal was transformed into the modern Central Park Zoo, and a rat extermination program was instituted within the zoo.
+The park menagerie was transformed into the modern Central Park Zoo, and a rat extermination program was instituted within the zoo.
 Another dramatic change was Moses' removal of the "Hoover valley" shantytown at the north end of Turtle Pond, which became the 30 acre Great Lawn.
 The western part of the Pond at the park's southeast corner became an ice skating rink called Wollman Rink, roads were improved or widened, and twenty-one playgrounds were added.
 These projects used funds from the New Deal program, and donations from the public.
 Moses removed Sheep Meadow's sheep to make way for the Tavern on the Green restaurant.

 Renovations in the 1940s and 1950s include a restoration of the Harlem Meer completed in 1943, and a new boathouse completed in 1954.
 Moses began construction on several other recreational features in Central Park, such as playgrounds and ball fields.
 One of the more controversial projects proposed during this time was a 1956 dispute over a parking lot for Tavern in the Green.
 The controversy placed Moses, an urban planner known for displacing families for other large projects around the city, against a group of mothers who frequented a wooded hollow at the site of a parking lot.
 Though opposed by the parents, Moses approved the destruction of part of the hollow.
 Demolition work commenced after Central Park was closed for the night and was only halted after the threat of a lawsuit.